About Us

 Why

 At Green Sparks we believe anyone can experience poor mental health when their social or emotional needs are not met.
 We all had an opportunity to witness this during the pandemic, when feelings of anxiety, depression and loneliness became a new normal for many of us.
 These emotional experiences were sensible, sane and proportionate to the situation we found ourselves in.
 For the majority of us, the answer to these difficulties was not found in a diagnosis or a prescription, but in reaching out for human connection, getting out in nature and getting involved in meaningful activities.
-At Green Sparks we want to bring this formula for recovery to people in need and offer them skilled help to make it part of their everyday lives.
-We want to offer help while outdoors and doing, rather than asking people to sit indoors trying to find words for what they are experiencing.
-We want to be part of supporting people to understand that they weren’t broken to begin with, and helping them learn how to find comfort and calm.
+At Green Sparks we want to bring this formula for recovery to children in need and offer them skilled help to make it part of their everyday lives.
+We want to offer help while outdoors and doing, rather than asking children to sit indoors trying to find words for what they are experiencing.
+We want to be part of supporting children to understand that they weren’t broken to begin with, and helping them learn how to find comfort and calm.

 How